Informed Consent (and Assent) is needed for trial participation

 Participation in a clinical trial is based on voluntary willingness and awareness of what participation means in practice.
 All subjects participating in clinical trials must give informed consent before study start.

 The consent requirement is based on respect for human rights and for study subject’s opinions and rights.
-When participating in a trial, the child and his/her legal reprensentatives / guardian (i.e.parents) has the right to withdraw his/her consent at any time before the end of the trial with no impact on his/her future medical care.
+When participating in a trial, the child / adolescent and his/her legal reprensentatives / guardian (i.e.parents) has the right to withdraw his/her consent, or after consenting discontinue the trial participation at any time before the end of the trial with no impact on his/her future medical care.

 Patient information for children may be explained in a short format, which includes only the most important aspects of the planned trial.
 The information can be presented by using pictures, photographs, or videos.
 See more: Resources; FINPEDMED Picture Cards.